Bill Lishman: Personal life

 As a child, Lishman lived on a dairy farm in Pickering.
 Lishman's father was a dairy farmer, said to be "handy with machinery", and his mother, raised as a Quaker, had a master's degree in biology from the University of Toronto.
 She would teach her children about the species around the farm pond.
 The farm had domesticated geese, who struggled in the autumn with the urge to migrate.
 Lishman did not finish high school and described himself as "unencumbered by formal education".
 He was prevented from joining the Air Force, when a partial colour blindness was discovered.

 He lived in Blackstock with his wife Paula Lishman, a fashion designer and president of the Fur Council of Canada.
 They married in 1968.
-The Lishmans have two sons, Geordie and Aaron, and one daughter, Carmen.
+The Lishmans have two sons, Geordie Lishman and Aaron, and one daughter, Carmen.

 Lishman was an omnivore, and would eat "trouble makers" among the Canada geese.

 In 2005 he hosted an episode of the Canadian Broadcasting Corporation documentary series The Nature Of Things on the topic of renewable energy.

 In 2000 the Canadian government awarded him the Meritorious Service Medal for bringing honour to Canada for his pioneering work with migratory birds.
 Lishman was also a recipient of The US National Wildlife Federation 2002 Conservation award, numerous international awards for films, and the Odyssey of the Mind award for Creativity which he shares with the likes of Walt Disney and Neil Armstrong.
 He also holds two honorary doctorates.

 For ten years Lishman presented over 50 keynote speeches to various organizations around the world and was the guest speaker on 20 adventure expeditions on small cruise ships to remote parts of the planet, including both polar regions.

 Starting in 2015, Lishman and his wife began to share a rented home near Oaxaca, Mexico with another couple for six weeks in the winter.